What you can complain to Resolution about

 - It does not relate to an issue we’ve already dealt with.

-*Resolution has no authority to deal with those matters that relate to regulation or court rules, such as delays, costs, negligence or other professional misconduct such as lying or misrepresenting facts.
+Resolution has no authority to deal with complaints that relate to regulation or court rules, such as delays, costs, negligence or other professional misconduct such as lying or misrepresenting facts.
+We can help you find the right organisation to make a complaint to if this is the case for you.

 If you don’t think your complaint relates to our Code of Practice, another organisation might be able to help: